 (No ratings)

-Dr. Steven David Spandorfer, MD is an infertility specialist in Southampton, NY specializing in reproductive endocrinology and infertility.
+Dr. Steven D. Spandorfer, MD is an infertility specialist in Southampton, NY specializing in reproductive endocrinology and infertility, general surgery and general practice.
 He graduated from Emory University School of Medicine in 1988 and has 37 years of experience.
-Dr. Steven David Spandorfer, MD is affiliated with NewYork-Presbyterian, Weill Cornell Medicine and Weill Cornell Medicine - Southampton.
+Dr. Steven D. Spandorfer, MD is affiliated with NewYork-Presbyterian, Weill Cornell Medicine and Weill Cornell Medicine - Southampton.

 2 Montauk Highway